What is Mediation?

 The mediator, the parties and the attorneys must attend the mediation.
 The mediator may require others to attend.
 Both sides must have at least one person present with the authority to settle the case.

 What if the Mediation is unsuccessful?

 If mediation does not lead to a resolution the case will proceed to a settlement conference and a trial if necessary.

 What are the Mediation deadlines?

-Also, within ten days of the mediation, parties are asked to complete an evaluation of their mediation experience.
+Also, within 10 days of the mediation, parties are asked to complete an evaluation of their mediation experience.

-The Court tracks whether deadlines are met in the voluntary mediation program.
-The Court requires the parties to explain any deadlines they miss, sanction them or their attorneys up to $300, and/or assign the case to Judicial Arbitration form missing any deadline.
+The Court tracks whether deadlines are met in the Voluntary Mediation Program.
+The Court requires the parties to explain any deadlines they miss, sanctions them or their attorneys up to $300 and/or assigns the case to Judicial Arbitration for missing any deadline.